Maximilian-Koch/stegosphere/README.md

 print(recover_font.decode(table_name='STEG'))
 ```

-## Multimedia steganography
+## Multifile steganography
 It is also possible to divide the payload across different files.
-For now only even distribution is possible.
 Different methods and parameters can be used for each file where data is being encoded.

 ```python